frog2am/test/README.md

 <br />

-- Functional React example using an imported module. (for reference)
+- Functional React apply example using an imported module. (for reference)

 ```javascript
 // example.ts